RESTATEMENT OF AMENDED AND RESTATED BYLAWS OF

 - The Board in accordance with the Declaration and the Bylaws shall appoint an Architectural Control Committee of the Association (“ACC”).

-- The Board in accordance with the Bylaws shall appoint a Hearing Committee of the Association (“Hearing Committee”).
+- The Board in accordance with the Bylaws shall appoint an Appeals Committee of the Association (“Hearing Committee”).

 - The Board in accordance with the Bylaws shall appoint the Standards Committee of the Association (“Standards Committee”).